boutell/advent-of-code-2021/README.md

 I'm an experienced JavaScript developer but I don't know TypeScript.
 Let's see what happens when my JavaScript skills collide with dimly remembered statically typed compiled language knowledge!
 From, like, the nineties!

+If you're not familiar, [Advent of Code](https://adventofcode.com) is an enjoyable 25-day programming challenge with something for every level of experience.
+Some years I finish, other years I'm busy.
+Always fun.

 ## How to run these

 I did this to get set up: